 I’ve also met some pretty awesome people and have made some lifelong friends throughout my studies.

 Having the opportunity to experience different local health districts and different areas of nursing such as community health, mental health, hospital in the home, theatre, general medical and paediatrics are also highlights.
 The opportunity to experience these areas has helped me decide the type of nurse I want to be.

 What is your best advice for other serving Defence members considering studying a degree with us?

 You need to be motivated and committed to study.
 Not only to be able to meet the study requirements but also to face any obstacles or challenges you may face from the ADF.
 Try and start your degree at a time where you know you won’t be deployed in the near future.
 That gives you the opportunity to get used to studying again before having to do it in remote locations.
 Don’t give up!
 Sometimes it will be hard to maintain service commitments and study commitments but keep at it – you will feel amazing when you finish and tell people all you have accomplished.
 Remain positive.
 You can do this and you will get there!

 Your Experience Matters

 Are you a former or currently serving member of the Australian Defence Force?
-If you’re looking to enhance your current career or you want to make your next move count outside of Defence, get in touch with CSU’s friendly Future Students team to find out how your Experience matters.
+If you’re looking to enhance your current career or you want to make your next move count outside of Defence, get in touch with our friendly team to find out how your Experience matters.